Asbestos Lung Cancer

 In addition to VA benefits, the Mesothelioma Veterans Center can connect veterans with world-renowned physicians and nurses on staff that can answer any of your treatment questions.
 We encourage veterans to call and find out how we can help them.

-Asbestos is a highly durable mineral that was once used in many products like construction materials and vehicle parts.
-Today, it is a known carcinogen (cancer-causing material), but the dangers of asbestos were hidden for decades by corporations who made asbestos products.
+Asbestos is a durable mineral once used in many products like construction materials.
+Today, it is a known carcinogen (cancer-causing substance).
+The dangers of asbestos were hidden for decades by corporations that made and profited from asbestos products.

-U.S. veterans have a higher-than-average risk of asbestos lung cancer, as the military used asbestos for decades in bases, vehicles, ships, and other products.
-Asbestos was favored by the military because it was cheap, flame-resistant, and thought to be safe.
+U.S. veterans have a high risk of lung cancer as the military used asbestos for decades in bases, vehicles, ships, and other products before the risks were known.

-Today, the U.S. Department of Veterans Affairs (VA) recognizes the extreme dangers posed by asbestos exposure.
-Veterans with lung cancer or other asbestos-related diseases may qualify for many VA benefits, ranging from monthly payouts to medical care.
+Today, the U.S. Department of Veterans Affairs (VA) recognizes the dangers of asbestos.
+Veterans with asbestos lung cancer or other asbestos-related diseases may qualify for VA benefits like monthly payouts and medical care.

 How Does Asbestos Cause Lung Cancer?

 If asbestos-based products are damaged or wear out, they release tiny fibers into the air.
-Those nearby can inhale the fibers into their lungs.
-Asbestos fibers that are lodged in the lungs cannot be removed by the human body.
-Instead, the fibers burrow into the lung tissue and damage the cells.
+People nearby can inhale asbestos fibers into their lungs.
+The fibers never leave the body and burrow into lung tissue, damaging the cells.
 This can eventually turn healthy cells into cancerous ones.

-Veterans also have an increased risk of asbestos lung cancer if they smoke or smoked in the past.
-A recent study from the international Journal of Environmental Research and Public Health suggested that asbestos amplifies the lung damage caused by smoking cigarettes.
+Veterans also have an increased risk of lung cancer caused by asbestos if they smoke or smoked in the past.
+A recent study from the International Journal of Environmental Research and Public Health suggested that asbestos amplifies the lung damage caused by smoking cigarettes.

 “Many studies have shown that the combination of tobacco smoking and asbestos exposure is particularly hazardous.
 However, there is also evidence that quitting smoking reduces the risk of lung cancer among asbestos-exposed workers.”